r-mart/r-mart.github.io/_posts/2023-09-23-ft-image-defect-detection.md

 img_proc = ft_extract_anomalies(img, mag_thresh=0.65)
 ```

-Now we have highlighted the defects but we still haven't properly detected them using bounding boxes.
-We will do this in the post processing step.
+So far we have highlighted the defects but we still haven't properly localized them using bounding boxes.
+We will do this in the following post processing section.

 ## Post Processing